ymytheresa/bungee/progress.md

 # Bungee FFI Implementation Progress

 ## Overview
-Implementation of a pure C FFI layer for the Bungee audio time-stretching library.
+The primary goal is to enable Rust to call the Bungee audio time-stretching library effectively and safely.
-The goal is to provide a minimal, clean interface that can be used from any language supporting C FFI, with a focus on Rust bindings.
+This requires implementing a pure C FFI layer that can be called from Rust, along with safe Rust bindings that provide an idiomatic API.
+The C layer serves as a bridge between Rust and the underlying Bungee functionality.

 ## Current Status